Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 ## 5. **Setting Up the Grid Layout:**

-- [ ] Add the following CSS to `styles.css` to create a responsive grid layout:
+- [ x] Add the following CSS to `styles.css` to create a responsive grid layout:

    ```css
    .grid-container {